 Chicks and lambs and piglets—oh my!
-Now that spring is here, it’s the perfect time to plan a trip to your local farm.
-Many offer tours or even tastings of their farm-made products.
+This is the season for baby animals to arrive so it’s the perfect time to plan a trip to a local farm or petting zoo near you.
+Most of them are free to visit and they are the perfect weekend activity for families.
 Find our favorite spots below!

 The Little Farm was built in 1955 and features a variety of farm animals including cows, sheep, goats, rabbits, chickens and pigs.
 Several heritage breeds are preserved here, including Milking Shorthorn Cattle.
 Visitors are welcome to bring lettuce or celery (but nothing else) to feed the animals.

 Ardenwood Historic Farm, Fremont

 Ardenwood Historic Farm is a Regional Historic Landmark in Fremont that is open to the public on a daily basis.
 At Ardenwood, you will see sheep, pigs, turkeys, chickens, rabbits, goats and cows.

 34600 Ardenwood Blvd.

 This working goat farm is a great place to visit when you head to the coast.
 They offer tours that you can book in advance or visit the farm on our own during working hours: Fri.-Sun.
 11 a.m.-4 p.m.
 Stop by the farm shop before you leave to purchase products to take home.

 205 North St.

 Hidden Villa, Los Altos Hills

 This farm offers year-round programs to provide individuals and families with opportunities to learn about the environment and enjoy all that Hidden Villa has to offer.
 You can milk a cow or join a bird hike or bake breads from around the world.
 Spring is a great time to take the barnyard babies tour.
 Parking is $10 unless you are there for a paid activity.
 They are closed on Mondays and during the summer for camps.